Should I be worried about the AstraZeneca Covid-19 vaccine?

-Regulators in the UK and Europe are expected to give updates on their investigations into whether the Oxford/AstraZeneca vaccine is linked to rare brain blood clots.
+The UK medicines regulator has said benefits of the Oxford/AstraZeneca vaccine continue to outweigh any risks but added that under-30s will be offered an alternative jab.

-Some European countries have restricted the vaccine use in younger people following reports of cerebral venous sinus thrombosis (CVST) – a specific type of clot that prevents blood from draining from the brain, as well as low platelet counts – cells that help blood clot.
+Meanwhile, in a separate update on their investigations on Wednesday, the European medicines watchdog has ruled that unusual blood clots were “very rare side effects” of the jab.

-On Tuesday, it was announced that the trial of the Oxford/AstraZeneca vaccine in children has been paused while UK regulator the Medicines and Healthcare products Regulatory Agency (MHRA) investigates the CVST reports.
+Some European countries have restricted the vaccine’s use in younger people following reports of cerebral venous sinus thrombosis (CVST), a specific type of clot that prevents blood from draining from the brain, as well as low platelet counts – cells that help blood clot.

 – How many people have been affected?